Falc0n2k/jaffa/README.md

 # Jaffa

-*Jaffa* is a theme that allows your content to be the true center of your Ghost blog.
-Before I decided to change the my site's Ghost theme, I found [*Ghostwriter*](https://github.com/roryg/ghostwriter).
-I liked a lot of the core elements within it, but I was still stuck on the overall design of my current theme, [*Vapor*](https://github.com/sethlilly/Vapor).
-This project is a portmanteau of both projects, combining the elements I liked the best.
+I created *Jaffa* when I couldn't find exactly what I wanted in a Ghost theme.
+I found [*Ghostwriter*](https://github.com/roryg/ghostwriter) and liked a lot of the core elements within it, but I was still stuck on the overall design of my current theme, [*Vapor*](https://github.com/sethlilly/Vapor).
+This project is a combination of both themes, bringing the design elements I liked the best into one theme.
+You can see *Jaffa* in action at [The Classic Yuppie](https://classicyuppie.com/).

 Fonts embedded via Google Fonts. *Jaffa* uses Open Sans and Open Sans Condensed.

-Colors used within the theme are Pantone colors.
+The colors used within the theme are Pantone colors.
 The name of the theme comes from primary accent color [Jaffa Orange](http://www.pantone.com/color-finder/16-1454-TCX).

-The Ghost, Facebook, Twitter, and Google+ icons are trademarks of their respective owners and are from the Casper theme, copyright (c) 2013 Ghost Foundation and released under The MIT License.
+The Twitter, Facebook, and Google+ icons are trademarks of their respective owners and are from the Casper theme, copyright (c) 2013 Ghost Foundation and released under The MIT License.
 Other icons provided by [Font Awesome](https://github.com/FortAwesome/Font-Awesome) and released under SIL OFL 1.1.

-See *Jaffa* in action at [The Classic Yuppie](https://classicyuppie.com/).

 ## Releases